dfelinto/blender-manual/manual/vitals/undo_and_redo.rst

    Redo Last - Rotation ( Object Mode, 60 degrees ) _________ Redo Last - Scale ( Edit Mode, Resize face )

-.. admonition:: Operations using Redo Last
+.. tip:: Operations using Redo Last
-   :class: nicetip

    Some operations produce particularly useful results if you tweak their parameters with the :kbd:`F6` Menu.
 Take, for example, adding a Circle.
 If you reduce the Vertex count to 3, you get a perfect equilateral triangle.